izhan19717/PSAIM_Adversial_ML/README.md

 # PSAIM Adversarial-ML Proxy Evaluation

-This repository contains the code, final result artifacts, and paper-ready figures for the empirical proxy study in **Principled Learning for Service Orchestration: A Research Agenda**.
+This repository contains the code, final result artifacts, and figures for the empirical proxy study in **Principled Learning for Service Orchestration: A Research Agenda**.

 The study is deliberately scoped: it is a single-node, two-resource proxy for service orchestration, not a production-orchestrator benchmark.
 Its purpose is to test mechanism-level claims about RL fragility under orchestration-like perturbations and about a simplified PSAIM realisation of uncertainty-aware intrinsic motivation.